 - You can wear sports bras, as long as they do not have metal in them.

 Here's how to prepare for your MRI:

 - No electrical pacer wires

-In preparation for your exam at Jefferson Outpatient Imaging, we ask that you:
+In preparation for your PET/CT at Jefferson Outpatient Imaging, we ask that you:

-- Neurology: fast for 4 hours prior to PET/CT exam
+- If you are a patient of Neurology, fast for 4 hours prior to PET/CT exam

-- No gum or hard candy the day of your PET scan.
+- No gum, hard candy, or breath mints (including "sugar-free.")
 Sugar in the body can affect test results.

 - Wear warm, loose, comfortable clothing without zippers or metal of any kind.
 These may interfere with your imaging study.

 - Take any scheduled medications, and follow the prep your technologist gave you if you have diabetes.